LitGhostLove/GhostBot/docs/Chinese Commands List.md

 `.typelist` | Lists added typing articles with their IDs.
 15 per page.  | `.typelist` 或 `.typelist 3` `.typedel` | Deletes a typing article given the ID. **Bot owner only** | `.typedel 3` `.tictactoe` `.ttt` | Starts a game of tic tac toe.
 Another user must run the command in the same channel in order to accept the challenge.
 Use numbers 1-9 to play.  | `.ttt`
 `.trivia` `.t` | Starts a game of trivia.
 You can add `nohint` to prevent hints.
 First player to get to 10 points wins by default.
 You can specify a different number.
-30 seconds per question.  | `.t` or `.t --timeout 5 -p -w 3 -q 10`
+30 seconds per question.  | `.t` 或 `.t --timeout 5 -p -w 3 -q 10`
 `.tl` | Shows a current trivia leaderboard.  | `.tl` `.tq` | Quits current trivia after current question.  | `.tq`